Chaarvi-i/team-leibniz/README.md

 # Team-leibniz
 This is team Leibniz from HackBio internship. <br>
 HackBio is a 5-weeks virtual research internship that is practice oriented and focused on equipping scientists globally with advanced bioinformatics and computational biology skills.<br>
-We have chosen several different programming languages to complete the task given to us- R programming <br>
+We have chosen several different programming languages to complete the task given to us- <br> R programming <br>
 Perl <br>
 Java <br>
 HTML <br>
-SQL <br>
+Python <br>

 Here is a brief introduction about us.
 ## Team Members